ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```

 #### 6f.
 Visualization to assess data quality
-Before, we move to our results, lets examine our data via plots.
+Before, we move to our results, let's examine our data via plots.
 To test for differential expression, we operate on raw counts and use discrete distributions.

 However for other downstream analyses such as for visualization or clustering ,it might be useful to work with transformed versions of the count data.